dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Old men are dangerous: it doesn't matter to them what is going to happen to the world.
+  All men are prepared to accomplish the incredible if their ideals are threatened.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)